josmar-crwdstffng/angular/aio/content/guide/transition-and-triggers.md

 <code-example header="src/app/hero-list-enter-leave.component.ts" path="animations/src/app/hero-list-enter-leave.component.ts" region="animationdef"></code-example>

-In the preceding code, you applied the `void` state when the HTML element isn't attached to a view.
+In the preceding code, you applied the `void` state when the HTML element is not attached to a view.

 <a id="enter-leave-view"></a>